#{ServerName}

 • Address: The Fish Shack, 29 Harbour Road, Amble, Morpeth NE65 0AP

-• Menu highlight: Seafood boil with clams, tiger prawns, blue shell mussels, sweet corn & cajun chorizo broth
+• Menu highlight: Seafood boil with clams, tiger prawns, blue shell mussels, sweet corn and cajun chorizo broth

 • You may also like: If you love The Fish Shack in Amble, you'll enjoy Riley's Fish Shack, with its fresh, sustainable seafood, wood-fired cooking, and relaxed beachside vibe.